gluster/devblog/pages/write-for-gluster.md

 ## Publish

-Once the preview is satisfactory, commit the changes and create pull request.
-Once merged, the blog url will be https://gluster.github.com/devblog/my-awesome-blog
+Once the preview is satisfactory, commit the changes and create a pull request.
+Once merged, the blog URL will be https://gluster.github.com/devblog/my-awesome-blog

 ## Editing help

-Follow markdown format to write post.
-Additionally, if images to be used in blog, add the image to `$SRC/images` directory and use relative URL to include that in the post.
+Follow markdown format to write the post.
+Additionally, if images to be used in the blog, add the image to `$SRC/images` directory and use relative URL to include that in the post.
 For example, `![Alt Text](images/blog-image.jpg)`

-If caption needs to be added to the image then use the following syntax.
+If the caption needs to be added to the image then use the following syntax.

 ```